Nsein Senior High School

-Nsein Senior High School is a senior high school located at Nsein-Axim in the Western Region of Ghana.
-The school was originally known as the Osagyefo Dr Kwame Nkrumah Secondary School, then as Axim Secondary School, before finally being renamed to the Nsein Secondary School.
+Kwame Nkrumah Senior High School is a senior high school located at Nsein-Axim in the Western Region of Ghana.
+The school was originally known as the Osagyefo Dr Kwame Nkrumah Secondary School, then as Axim Secondary School, then to Nsein Secondary School and finally renamed Kwame Nkrumah Senior High School in 2024.

 History

 The school is one of the schools founded by the first president of Ghana, Dr. Kwame Nkrumah, in 1960.